pmu-tech/stub-server/README.md

 - No need to restart stub-server if you modify a stub
 - The HTTP status code returned is determined from the stub filename: \*\_200\_\*.json, \*\_500\_\*.html...
 - Configurable delays to simulate slow APIs
+- Configurable HTTP headers (useful to change origin and bypass CORS for some APIs)

 ## Usage